INFORMED CONSENT FOR WEIGHT MANAGEMENT

 You may leave treatment at any time.
 You have a responsibility to notify the physician that you are discontinuing treatment and to find another physician who is able to assume medical care for you after you leave treatment.

-Consent – Low Calorie Diet/Anti-obesity medications: BY SIGNING OR AGREEING THIS FORM, I certify:
+Consent – Low-Calorie Diet/Anti-obesity medications: BY SIGNING OR AGREEING on THIS FORM, I certify: